• Skip to main content

 Vegan Tofu Bolognese (Easy and Quick Recipe)

-This tofu bolognese is going to be one of those satisfying pasta meal you will want to make again and again!
-It is quick & simple, hearty and super meaty plus, can be done under 20 minutes!
-All you need is tofu, tomato sauce (jarred or homemade marinara) and a few simple spices (and pasta, obv).
+This tofu bolognese is going to be one of those satisfying pasta meals you will want to make again and again!
+It is quick & simple, hearty and super meaty plus, can be done in under 20 minutes!
+All you need is tofu, tomato sauce (jarred or homemade marinara) and a few simple spices.
 The flavors are amazing and this classic Italian sauce will please all meat eaters, even if the sauce is made entirely vegan!

 PRINT RECIPE PIN RECIPE